hatemr/image-analysis/README.md

 # image-analysis
-Investigating object detection algorithms and other image-related models.
+These are my notes on object detection algorithms and other image-related models.

 # Object Detection algorithms
 Learning about object detection algorithms, including Faster R-CNN and its predecessors.